changwulf/dxf-viewer/demo/README.md

 #### Region Tool
 - Click and drag to select a rectangular region
+- **Highlights** the region with a blue outline and semi-transparent fill
 - Displays:
   - Region width
   - Region height